"Conceptual art is art for which the idea (or concept) behind the work

 Equally important in my mosaic practice is upcycling - taking what we consider worthless and/or useless and transforming it into something useful.
 I combine scavanged corroded construction materials considered worthless and ugly with materials deemed precious and beautiful – pairing the ugly with the beautiful to offer “worthless” materials a new purpose.

-Art has always been part of my life, and I inherited the love for it from my family which includes a ceramist, several painters, sculptors, an architect, a commercial artist, and photographers.
+Art has always been a part of Patrizia's life, having inherited her love for art, and a bit of talent, from her family that includes ceramists, architects, painters, commercial designers, sculptors and photographers.

-My art education began when I was 15 with informal art classes in Rosèmere, Quebec.
-My teacher, Maryanne Anderson, was a wonderfully eccentric artist in her 70’s who introduced me to different media, including oils, acrylics, pastels, and pen & ink.
+Her own art education began when she was 15 with art classes in Rosèmere, Quebec.
+Her teacher, Maryanne Anderson, was a wonderfully eccentric artist in her 70’s who introduced Patrizia to different media, including oils, acrylics, pastels, pen & ink, and copper relief.
+Patrizia went on to study painting, drawing, art history, and art education for a minor in Fine Arts from Concordia University in Montreal.

-In 2006, I opened a studio and gallery, teaching adult and children's classes and retailing mosaic art.
-I have had the pleasure of instructing a mosaic course at the Royal Ontario Museum.
-I am proud to be one of five Toronto-based artists, led by Tanya MacFarlane, who worked on the mosaic mural entitled "The Welcome Wall" in the Victoria Park subway station.
-It took us 18 weeks to create this 303 sq. ft. mural with over 275,000 pieces of vitreous glass!
+Patrizia is proud to be one of the five Toronto-based mosaic artists, led by Tanya MacFarlane, who created the mosaic mural titled "The Welcome Wall" located in the Victoria Park subway station.
+It took 18 weeks to create this 303 sq. ft. mural with over 275,000 pieces of glass!

 Patrizia’s mosaics have been shown in juried exhibits in Canada and Germany, and art shows and galleries in Toronto, Hamilton, and Kingston.
 Her work is in private collections across Canada, the United States, Germany, and Italy.